shmuelie/Humanizer.Js/README.md

 As such I'm only going so fast.
 I'm currently focusing on number 2 so that the documentation from Humanizer can be used.
 To save myself time I currently am only implementing default and/or English for code that is localisable.
-The ablity to add other languages is, but for the sake of getting more of the API done I'm only doing this.
+The ablity to add other languages is there, but for the sake of getting more of the API done I'm only doing this.